samjkenney/BuildABanana/README.md

 ### To Add a New Scene
 New scenes should be stored as individual typeScript files in in src/game/scenes.
 Their unique assets should be stored in a folder of the same name in public/assets.
 They should extend from either CustomizatonTemplate, CookTemplate, or SceneTemplate, depending on the content of the scene, and load in the banana from the registry.
+Frequently used assets (like buttons) can be loaded using the cookLoader() or customizationLoader() functions.
 The name of the scene should be added to src/main.ts in the form of an import statement at the top, and added into the scene array.

 ## Known Bugs
+- Title text colors changes on replay
+- On hover, blue buttons turn to pink
+- The background of the photo shoot scene appears before the photo shoot plays
+- Certain characters (Cyrillic) aren't available in theme font

 ## Future Work
 - Adding in more options for recipes: banana bread, banana smoothie.